maddymontaquila/Ignite2019-CreateBeautifulXFApps-Workshop/README.md

     This is our good friend the checkmark.
 Let's make it fade in and grow in size when you mark something as done.

-19. We've given you a blank event handler for when the switch is toggled.
+19. Go to TodoItemPage.xaml.cs and notice the blank event handler for when the switch is toggled.
 When it's toggled off, we want to set our image back to 0 opacity and its original size, so you don't see it!
 When it's toggled on, we want to fade in the checkmark and grow it in size!

     Turn